1Imad1/CloudAPI_Project/README.md

 # A school project
 CloudAPI project for college 2018-2019.
 Calling an open API from the internet.
 Displayed Everything in an Ionic web application.
 The main objective is to learn about API's and creating one.
+You get extra credit for being creative so.. you have to make the project your own

+# The project...
-You get extra credit for being creative, so i like everything about comics (marvel universe and dc) also anime just anything that has to do with villains and heroes, so i used an API that gets every information that it contains from a hero or villain.. i present to you
+To be creative i had to think about what i like, so i like everything about comics and the movies of the comics (marvel universe and dc) also anime just anything that has to do with villains and heroes, so i used an API that gets every information that it contains from every hero or villain.. (that of course is available in the API of the person who created it)

+So i created a web application that gives you a list of villains and heroes in one page where you can searched by name or id, when you do this it returns a card that gives you little information about the hero or villain you searched.
+For more info you had to press the i button, this will take you to an other page where you get every information it contains.
+The other part was that i had to create my own API, so i created an Trivia API.
+The trivia API contains question i created that are about the heroes and villains i get from the API i used from the internet, you can add, edit or delete a question.
+Of course you get a score back when you got a question right.

 Heroes&Villains: search and get to know your favorite Hero/Villain. <br>
 used REST API's: https://superheroapi.com/api.php/api-key & https://akabab.github.io/superhero-api/api/ (to show all heroes and villains)